preloader

 ChatGPT Prompt: Create a Picture to represent 'Data Toxicality'

-On February 27th, the Computation & Data seminar series welcomed Gerhard Schreiber for a thought-provoking talk on ‘Data Toxicality: Observations and Reflections from a Techno-Ethical Perspective.’
-His presentation introduced a compelling new concept—data toxicality—which extends the notion of toxicity beyond its traditional biochemical roots into the digital realm.
+On February 27th, the Computation & Data seminar series welcomed Prof. Gerhard Schreiber for a thought-provoking talk on ‘Data Toxicality: Observations and Reflections from a Techno-Ethical Perspective.1 In his presentation, Prof. Schreiber introduced a compelling and originative concept - data toxicality - which extends the notion of toxicity beyond its traditional biochemical roots into the digital realm.

-But what exactly does “data toxicality” mean, and why should we be concerned about it?
+But what exactly does the concept of the “data toxicality”, coined by Prof. Schreiber mean, and why should we be concerned about it?

 From Toxic Substances to Toxic Data

-Schreiber’s work takes this metaphor a step further by exploring how data itself can become toxic.
-His argument is not that data is inherently dangerous, but rather that the way data is collected, processed, and used can create real harm in human relationships, societies, and institutions.
+Prof. Schreiber takes this metaphor a step further by examining how data itself can become toxic.
+His argument is not that data is inherently harmful, but rather that harm arises from the ways in which data is collected, processed, and used—often with consequences for human relationships, societies, and institutions.

 How Can Data Become Toxic?

-Unlike traditional notions of toxicity—such as chemical or genetic toxicity—data toxicality is less about physical harm and more about social-psychological consequences.
-Schreiber highlighted several key ways in which data can take on toxic properties:
+Unlike traditional notions of toxicity such as chemical or genetic toxicity, data toxicality, as described by Prof. Schreiber, is less about physical harm and more about social-psychological consequences.
+He identified several key ways in which data can acquire toxic properties:

 1. Misinformation and Manipulation

 False or misleading data can distort reality, leading to misinformed decisions, erosion of trust, and social division.
-Example: Disinformation campaigns and algorithmically amplified conspiracy theories.
+This now frequently observed phenomenon, is particulary prolematic where disinformation meets algorithmic distribution mechanisms, such as in social networks.

 1. Surveillance and Loss of Privacy

-Excessive data collection can create an oppressive atmosphere where individuals feel constantly monitored, inhibiting free expression.
-Example: Workplace surveillance that pressures employees to self-censor.
+Excessive data collection can create an oppressive atmosphere in which individuals feel constantly monitored, inhibiting free expression.
+For example workplace surveillance that pressure employees to self-censor.

 1. Algorithmic Bias and Discrimination

 When biased data feeds into decision-making systems, it can reinforce inequalities and institutionalize discrimination.
-Example: AI-driven hiring processes that disadvantage certain demographic groups.
+This problem can be observed in technologies such as AI and impact for example hiring processes with the consequence of disadvantages for certain demographic groups.

 1. Emotional and Psychological Harm